-You can read more about the comparison here http://thegenomefactory.blogspot.co.uk/2013/08/how-spades-differs-from-velvet.html being shorter than the k-mer length or sequencing errors in the k-mer), but can result in shorter contigs as repeat regions cannot be resolved.
+You can read more about the comparison here http://thegenomefactory.blogspot.co.uk/2013/08/how-spades-differs-from-velvet.html length (e.g. 21) reduces the chance that data will be missed from an assembly (e.g. due to reads being shorter than the k-mer length or sequencing errors in the k-mer), but can result in shorter contigs as repeat regions cannot be resolved.